-By eating foods that provide nutrients known for boosting energy you can give your kidneys a break, your mind a boost, and even help your heart.
 Coffee, anyone?
 The most common quick fix for the extra fatigue that we are working through.
 It truly does feel like liquid magic.
-No wonder people from dark wintery places went crazy to colonize, produce, and trade this amazing liquid elixir.
+No wonder people from dark wintery places went crazy to colonize, produce, and trade this amazing elixir.
 (That’s a whole different blog post though).
-While coffee certainly does feel like an instant solution, a diet lacking daily nutrient and vitamin consumption combined with an excessive caffeine intake will cause a new set of problems for your kidneys and health.
+While coffee certainly does feel like an instant solution, a diet lacking daily nutrient and vitamin consumption combined with an excessive caffeine intake will cause a long term set of problems for your kidneys and health.

 Here are a few key vitamins and nutrients with some food suggestions: